 What to do: Use your real business email address associated with your domain and you’ll be fine.
 If you don’t have a domain yet, consider getting one to avoid delivery problems down the road.

 6. Follow Internet Message Format standards (RFC 5322) for your emails

 This requirement just means that your email headers, text, attachments, and content must be formatted correctly.
 Brevo monitors this for you automatically, so you don’t have to worry about running into any problems.

 Gmail and Yahoo! bulk sender requirements 2024

-If you send more than 5,000 marketing email messages a day, you also need to follow these additional Gmail and Yahoo! sender requirements.
+If you send more than 5,000 marketing email messages within a 24-hour period, you also need to follow these additional Gmail and Yahoo! sender requirements.